 Not everyone needs complete abstinence.
 Learn whether moderation management could work for your situation.

-Although no amount of alcohol consumption is considered entirely risk free, moderate or “low risk” drinking can be defined as drinking that does not cause problems or increased risk of problems for the drinker or for others.
 Understanding what moderate drinking actually means is an important first step.
-Moderate drinkers are able to enjoy the positive effects of alcohol, such as feeling more relaxed and sociable, without generating negative consequences.
+Moderate or “low risk” drinking can be defined as drinking that does not cause problems or increased risk of problems for the drinker or for others.
+Moderate drinkers are able to enjoy the positive effects of alcohol — feeling more relaxed and sociable — without generating negative consequences.

 - Have other ways to relax and enjoy life that do not involve alcohol